 - 1 teaspoon sea salt, more to taste

-- one large broccoli, cut into florets, stalk sliced into disks
+- 1 large broccoli, cut into florets, stalk sliced into disks

 Dumplings (not vegan)